Kanishkumar-K/Calibraint/Milestone1/README.md

 ---
 # 6. BROWSER:

-A browser, short for web browser, is a software application used to access and view information on the World Wide Web.
-It interprets and renders web pages written in HTML, CSS, and JavaScript, allowing users to navigate websites, interact with content, and access various online resources.
+Interprets and renders web pages written in HTML, CSS, and JavaScript, allowing users to navigate websites, interact with content, and access various online resources.

 ### Working of a browser:

 A web browser is a software application installed on a client computer that enables users to access information across the internet.
 It operates on a client-server model, where the browser acts as the client and communicates with web servers to retrieve and display web pages.

-The browser interacts with web servers using the HTTP protocol.
+The browser interacts with web servers using the **HTTP protocol**.

 1. **Requesting Information**: The browser sends requests to web servers via HTTP or HTTPS protocols.

 2. **Receiving and Rendering Data**: Upon receiving a response from the server, typically in the form of HTML documents, it renders this code into a user-readable format.